OperatorUNK/ASIG_8/README.md

 Adding command hostname to show Computer Name
 Adding command hostname -I to show IP address

-Adding descriptions to the commands
+Adding descriptions to the commands, adding echo lines to the output